BuckeyeSoftware/rex/doc/STYLE.md

 * Do not indent nested namespaces.
 * 80-column soft limit.

-Here's some rationales for these rules.

 ### Two spaces for indentation
 Two spaces for indentation is a compromise.
-C++ code tends to indent heavily due to the use of namespaces and classes, in addition, lambdas and nesting of lambdas in more "functional-style" code causes the code to move to the right, yet we still want to maintain sensible line-lengths, as too wide of line is harder to read and often is outside the viewport requiring horizontal scrolling in tools to even inspect.
-This is pretty important when looking at diffs, especially in a web-browser.
-Halving, or quarterning (depending on preference) the whitespace mitigates these problems while still being easy to work with.
+C++ code tends to indent heavily due to the use of namespaces, classes, and functions.
+Futher, lambdas and nesting of lambdas in more "functional-style" code causes the code to move to the right.

+Maintaining sensible line-lengths is more convieient for tooling and reading.
-It's the style Google and LLVM uses too, if you're looking for some precedence.
+> It's the style Google and LLVM uses too, if you're looking for some precedence.

 ### No tabs
-Tabs for indentation would be ideal, but people often mix tabs and spaces when trying to "align" code, which completely falls apart the moment the tab width is different.
-Disallowing tabs means local alignment of code, which may be more visually pleasing to some, doesn't need to become a mess for others.
+Tabs for indentation would be ideal, however mixing of tabs and spaces occurs when trying to align code.
+This practice fails to maintain alignment under variable tab-width.
+Spaces do not exhibit this problem.

 ### Do not indent nested namespaces
 For the same reasons as two spaces for indentation, too much indentation moves the code too far right.

-### 80-column soft limit
+### 80 column soft limit
-It's a sensible line-length, even in the age of wide-screen displays.
-Lots of tools still operate on this assumption, including the web-browser when viewing diffs.
+This is a reasonable line-length as lots of tools still operate on the assumption of 80 columns.

 ## Spacing